Understanding Food Labels

 No Antibiotics

-“Raised without antibiotics” or “no antibiotics administered” means that the animal received no antibiotics over its lifetime.
-Some large-scale producers feed animals antibiotics at low doses to prevent disease, which is linked to the spread of antibiotic-resistant bacteria that may make people sick and are difficult to treat.
-This label does not tell you about other conditions where the animal was raised.
+“Raised without antibiotics” or “no antibiotics given” means that the animal received no antibiotics over its lifetime.
+Some large-scale producers feed animals antibiotics at low doses to prevent disease.
+This is linked to the spread of antibiotic-resistant bacteria that may create infections that are difficult to treat.
+This label doesn’t tell you anything else about the animal’s living conditions.

-If an animal receives antibiotics for any reason, its meat, milk or eggs cannot be labeled “Certified Organic.”
+If an animal receives antibiotics for any reason, companies cannot label its meat, milk, or eggs as “Certified Organic.”

 No Hormones

-The labels “raised without added hormones,” “no hormones administered” or “no synthetic hormones” all mean that the animal received no synthetic hormones.
-Hormone-free labels do not disclose what the animals were fed or if they had access to pasture.
+The labels “raised without added hormones,” “no hormones administered,” or “no synthetic hormones” all mean that the animal received no artificial hormones in its life.
+Hormone-free labels don’t indicate what producers fed the animals with, or if the animals could access pasture.

 Federal law prohibits the administration of hormones to poultry, veal, and exotic meat (like bison).
-Any hormone-free label on these products is intended to mislead shoppers into thinking that the product is worthy of a higher price.
-The USDA requires that these labels include a disclaimer: “There are no hormones approved for use in [poultry/veal/etc.] by Federal Regulations.”.”
+Any “hormone-free” label on these products misleads shoppers into thinking that the product is worth a higher price.
+The USDA requires that these labels include a disclaimer: “There are no hormones approved for use in [poultry/veal/etc.] by Federal Regulations.”

-However, federal regulations do permit the use of hormones in beef and dairy cattle, and for some uses in pork (such as for gestation).
-For instance, recombinant bovine growth hormone (also known as rBGH or rBST) is a synthetic growth hormone commonly injected into dairy cattle to increase milk production.
-Hormones are also administered to beef cattle to speed up growth.
+However, federal regulations do allow producers to use hormones in beef and dairy cattle, and for some uses in pork (such as for pregnancy).
+For instance, recombinant bovine growth hormone (also known as rBGH or rBST) is a human-made growth hormone commonly injected into dairy cattle to increase their milk production.
+Growers also use hormones to speed up the growth of beef cattle.

-Thanks to years of activism, “rBGH-free” or “rBST-free” labels can now be used on milk products to indicate that the cows did not receive synthetic hormones.
-However, due to industry pressure, they must come with a disclaimer that the FDA acknowledges no difference between milk produced with or without the hormones.
+Thanks to years of activism, companies can now use “rBGH-free” or “rBST-free” labels on milk products.
+However, due to industry pressure, they must come with a disclaimer that the FDA acknowledges no difference between milk produced with or without hormones.

 Misleading Food Labels